cityofasheville/bedrock2/docs/Creating a New Connection.md

 ### SFTP
 ### (file_copy and sftp and encrypt)
 - Use either password or private_key to connect
-- pgp_key is used for encrypting file before sending
+- pgp_key is optionally used for encrypting file before sending
 - Optional: disabled_algorithms might be needed in unusual circumstances (see paramiko docs)
 ```
     {